Deployment and Release

 Developer Experience

-To ensure developers have the best possible experience, we will encourage and/or require them to always update to the most recent version of vlayer.
-Our goal is to release new versions daily.
-This approach ensures that:
+To ensure developers have the best possible experience, we recommend always using the most recent version of vlayer.

 • Developers have access to the latest features and bug fixes.